 Graciousness meets contemporary chic at the new Swakopmund Boutique Hotel and Pension, a luxurious boutique hotel in the historic heart of Swakopmund and Namibia's premier holiday destination.
 Situated in the middle of "sleeping beauty", nickname for Swakopmund, this intimate boutique hotel offers direct access to the town’s vibrant street life, quaint architecture, shopping, fine dining and long walks on the beach.
 Each of the 21 rooms are custom-designed, and the 12 sea-view rooms offer space with a private balcony and breathtaking views.
 The hotel's Garden Roof Terrace is an inviting area where you can relax and enjoy sundowners as you take in the spectacular sunsets over the Atlantic Ocean.

-Desert Rhino Camp lies amongst rolling, rocky hills with scattered euphorbia, ancient welwitschia plants, scrubby vegetation and isolated clumps of trees of the 450,000 hectare Palmwag Concession.
-This region is marked for its tranquil, minimalist beauty, surprising wealth of arid-adapted wildlife and the largest free roaming black rhino population in Africa.
-Desert Rhino Camp functions as a collaborative effort between Wilderness Safaris and the Save the Rhino Trust (SRT) - an NGO that has been has been instrumental in the preservation of these rare, desert adapted black rhino.
-Having barely survived the slaughter of '80s and '90s throughout other parts of Africa, the black rhino population has doubled since the formation of the SRT.
-Set in a wide valley sometimes flush with grass, accommodation at Desert Rhino Camp is in the form of 8 Meru-style canvas tents which sleep up to 16 guests.
+Set in a wide valley, sometimes flush with grass, the Desert Rhino Camp is in the form of 8 Meru-style canvas tents, which sleep up to 16 guests.
 Raised from the ground on a wooden deck, each tent features an en-suite bathroom with a hand basin, flush toilet and bucket shower.
-Beds are made up with crisp, white linen and have two dark wood bedside tables with wicker reading lamps.
-An extension of the deck functions as a front verandah where guests can relax in director's chairs to take in the magnificent vistas of the surrounding desert and Etendeka Mountains.
-Additionally, each room has an electronic combination safe, a loud emergency, insect repellant spray & mosquito.
+Beds are made up with crisp, white linens and include two dark wood bedside tables, with wicker reading lamps.
+An extension of the deck functions as a front veranda, where you are invited to sit back, relax and take in the magnificent panoramic views of the surrounding desert and Etendeka Mountains.
+Additionally, each room has an electronic combination safe, mosquito nets and insect repellent spray.
 Extra duvets are available for the sometimes frosty nights.

 Serra Cafema is located in the extreme north-west of Namibia on the banks of the Kunene River in the Hartmann Valley.
 Undoubtedly amongst the most remote camps in Southern Africa, Serra Cafema is only reachable by a three hour light aircraft trip from Windhoek.
 The Kunene River is the only permanent source of water in this region, the river creating a lush oasis along its banks - a winding band of green surrounded by the lunar like landscape of the Namib Desert which stretches to the Serra Cafema mountain range in the north.
 Serra Cafema is an intimate, peaceful camp with a unique mix of rustic and luxury elements nestled amongst the shady Albida trees on the banks of the Kunene.
 Rapids just below camp provide a calming ambiance with guests often lulled into dreamland by the gurgling waters after a hard day exploring one of the driest, starkly beautiful regions in the world.
 Accommodation at Serra Cafema consists of 8 riverside Meru-style canvas and thatched chalets on spacious, elevated decks blended craftily into the picturesque surroundings.
 Each fully furnished tent has an en-suite bathroom, ceiling fan and mosquito nets as well as bug repellent.
 A late afternoon spent lounging in the hammock on the front deck soaking up the breathtaking vistas of this contrasting wilderness is an absolute must.